GiulianoSpaghetti/wheelofnumfortune/README.md

 A revisitation of numerone's fortune in which you have to guess the cookie one letter at time.
+It takes sentences using th rest api of helloacm.com.

 It has no timer, lets you think.

 The use case